jkastelan/PUI2017_jlk635/HW4_jlk635/README.md

   |||||||||

+  # FBB why did you look for a paper not on PLOS one?
+I specifically indicated to look for papers on plos one. the statistical significance you state for the Log Reg 0.05 I cannnot find in the paper.
+Plos One is rigorous about these things and would likely not acceot a paper that does not explicitly state the significance ahead of time

+#   otherwise good

 ## Assignment 3

 ### I worked with Andrew Nell and Alex Ross to complete the hypothesis tests on difference in proportions and chi-square test for difference in factors